 How will you handle workplace violence?
 What supports or disciplinary actions are in place for verbal and nonverbal threats and actions?

 If you haven’t answered these questions for your company, start there, then let employees know, with consistent, constant training.

 Commitment to a non-violent workplace means regularly allocating resources – money and time – to training workers and preventing workplace violence.

 6. Train employees to recognize warning signs

-Training employees to be alert to warning signs of potential workplace violence can stop violence before it starts.
+Training employees to be alert to warning signs of potential workplace violence can stop an incident before it starts.
 Warning signs of potential violence include some or all of the following:

 - Behavioral changes that include poor job performance